tauri-apps/tauri-docs/docs/guides/faq.md

 Homebrew on Linux includes its own `pkg-config` (a utility to find libraries on the system).
 This can cause conflicts when installing the same `pkg-config` package for Tauri (usually installed through the package manager like `apt`).
 When you try to build a Tauri app it will try to invoke `pkg-config` and will end up invoking the one from Homebrew.
 If Homebrew wasn't used to install Tauri's dependencies, this can cause errors.

+Errors will _usually_ contain messages along the lines of `error: failed to run custom build command for X` - `Package Y was not found in the pkg-config search path.`.
+Note that you may see similar errors if the required dependencies are not installed at all.

 There are two solutions to this issue:

 1. [Uninstall Homebrew]